aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 # Amazon IVS UGC web demo

-A demo web application intended as an educational tool for demonstrating how you can implement a ...
-[TODO]
+A demo web application intended as an educational tool for demonstrating how customers can use Amazon IVS and other AWS services to create a full-featured web application with user authentication, live stream playback, live chat messaging, interactive virtual experiences, stream monitoring, and much more.

 This demo also uses [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK v2).